[CPSC 110 Links]

 Lab topics are shown on the schedule and each lab has a corresponding page in the Labs section of edX.
 You must go to the specific lab section that you are registered in and you must arrive at your lab on time.
 If you do not attend your lab on time and participate actively and respectfully throughout the entire 2 hours and 50 minutes, you will lose all or part of your lab grade that week.

-Labs involve the design of one or more programs graded by the autograder, as well as a check-off question asked by your TA that you must answer before leaving the session.
+Labs involve the design of one or more programs graded by the auto-grader, as well as a check-off question asked by your TA that you must answer before leaving the session.
 Check-off questions are intended to test your understanding of the programs you designed.
+The lab problems are designed to be completed during your scheduled lab time, however, on the rare occasion that you do not finish them during your scheduled lab time, you will have until 6 hours after the scheduled end time of your lab section to finish and submit your lab work (e.g., if your lab section ends at 3pm on Tuesdays, you will have until 9pm that same Tuesday to finish and submit your lab work).

 Do not work on the lab problems prior to your scheduled lab time.
 Working on the lab problems during lab is necessary and valuable to your learning.
 If you come to your lab with some or all of the lab problems completed ahead of time, your TA will ask you to start over.